Does Group Inclusion Hurt Financial Inclusion? Evidence from Ultra-poor Members of Ugandan Savings Groups

 The Economics of Savings Groups

-With Andrea Canidio and Rebekah Selby, Updated April 2016 (Under review)
+With Andrea Canidio and Rebekah Selby, Updated April 2016 (New version coming soon)

 Work in Progress